About this guide

 Travelling between cities for meetings or conferences has a significant costs and impacts.
 If your destination is only a couple of hours away, public transport can be a viable alternative to air travel, saving money along with air and noise pollution.

 Although face-to-face meetings are important, virtual meetings (teleconferencing, web-conferencing or video-conferencing) can be just as effective and a more sustainable option.
-The technology to enable virtual meetings is no longer exotic or expensive; in fact it can be free.
 If you have an internet connection the tools can be just a few clicks away.
 There is advice online on how to make the most of digital business tools.

 Office savings teams

 If your workplace doesn't have a ‘sustainability team’, you could think about getting a team together to look at efficiency issues and help your organisation work towards improving its environmental performance.

 The team can look at developing and implementing action plans as well as engaging staff by explaining and encouraging energy, waste and water saving activities.
 Encourage senior management to be involved as this can really make a difference.

 Here are some ideas to help you get started:

 - Place stickers near light switches and office machines reminding people to turn them off when not in use.

 - Place posters in kitchen areas to highlight what can and can't be recycled.